 Links to Other Genesis Stage Experiments/Modules: This experiment is ideally suited to include sampling of the precipitation within the proximity of the midlevel vorticity maximum/circulation center, such that the precipitation properties identified from the TDR can be placed in the context of the thermodynamic and kinematic characteristics of the potentially developing disturbance.
-It's essentially an extension of the Early Stage: Convective Burst Module into the Genesis Stage, except it also provides the environmental context for the burst.
-The experiment can also be flown in conjunction with the 2023 HFP Experiments: Favorable Air Mass experiment, Evaluation of Tropical Cyclone Environment Using Satellite Soundings Experiment, and the TROPICS Satellite Validation Module.
-The PREFORM observing strategy is ideally flown in coordination with flights for the Impact of Targeted Observations on Forecasts, especially the 2023 ITOFS - East Atlantic (ITOFS-East) experiment (description below) that will be flown from the Cabo Verde Islands.
+The experiment can also be flown in conjunction with the 2024 HFP Experiments: Favorable Air Mass experiment, Evaluation of Tropical Cyclone Environment Using Satellite Soundings Experiment, and the TROPICS Satellite Validation Module.
+The PREFORM observing strategy is ideally flown in coordination with flights for the Impact of Targeted Observations on Forecasts, especially the 2024 ITOFS - East Atlantic (ITOFS-East) experiment (description below) that will be flown from the Cabo Verde Islands.